yvelikova/axway-open-docs/content/en/docs/central/cli_central/cli_apiservices.md

 * Update a specific API service
 * Delete a specific API service

-## Create an API service in an environment
+## Create an API service in your environment

-An API service contains all the information to represent your API, for example, description, environment scope, image encoded in base64.
+An API service represents an API, including all its versions and deployed endpoints, and additional information to represent your API, for example, description, environment scope, image encoded in base64.

-To automate the creation of an API service in an environment:
+To automate the creation of an API service in your environment:

 1. Create an environment by providing the environment name argument, for example, `env1`: